iReepr/Short-Video-Recommender-System/README.md

 **Video Tag Encoding**

-Video metadata included tag IDs ranging from 0 to 30.
+Video metadata included tags ranging from 0 to 30.
 These were converted into multi-hot vectors using binary encoding, allowing each video to be associated with multiple content categories simultaneously.

 **User Feature Transformation**